 If you can’t afford several vacation homes — or even one — you might be able to become part owner through a timeshare, said Corley.
 Owning a timeshare can give you the opportunity to stay at a particular property every year at a certain time.

 And for more flexibility, you can rent someone else’s luxury vacation home through websites such as VRBO and HomeAway.

 Why fly first class when you have enough money to fly in the privacy of your own airplane?
 After all, you can conduct business meetings and broker deals while you fly, which is a key reason why the wealthy have private jets, said Sun.

-You can charter a private jet for a lot less, though.
-For example, six to eight passengers fly for $2,700 to $3,500 per hour on a mid-size jet operated by charter service Pentastar Aviation.
+For most, flying in a private jet is never going to be practical.
+But, if you want a once-in-a-lifetime experience, you can charter a private jet for a lot less.
+For example, six to eight passengers fly for $2,100 to $2,800 per hour on a mid-size jet operated by charter service Pentastar Aviation.

 Being rich lets you enjoy the toys of the rich, such as a yacht, said Corley.